 Small changes, like parking farther from stores or eating lunch outdoors, add up.
 The goal is to make being outside a regular part of your day.

-What If My Child Already Has Myopia?
+What If your child Already Has Myopia?

-This is where modern myopia control treatments are essential.
+This is where modern myopia management treatments are essential.
 Instead of just correcting blurry vision with glasses, we must actively slow the eye's elongation.
 My practice specializes in treatments like sleepSEE®, a non-surgical method using overnight lenses to reshape the cornea.
 This provides clear daytime vision without glasses and, more importantly, signals the eye to slow its growth.
 Learn more about it here [blocked].

 A proactive approach is crucial.
 Higher prescriptions are not just an inconvenience; they increase the risk of serious eye diseases like glaucoma and retinal detachment later in life.
 Myopia control is a vital investment in your child's long-term eye health.

-sleepSEE® myopia control is a specialty service not covered by insurance.
+sleepSEE® myopia control is a specialty service not typically covered by standard vision plans.
 Flexible payment options and HSA/FSA funds are accepted.

 A Brighter Future for Your Child's Vision